Notes to the Consolidated financial statements

-Inventories are stated at the lower of cost (first-in, first-out method) or net realisable value.
-Costs include net prices paid for materials purchased, charges for freight and custom duties, production labor cost and factory overhead.
-Allowances are made for slow moving, obsolete or unsellable inventory.
+Inventories are stated at the lower of cost or net realizable value.
+The cost of inventories is based on standard cost principle.
+In the case of manufactured inventories, cost includes an appropriate share of production overheads based on normal operating capacity.
+Costs include net prices paid for materials purchased, charges for freight and custom duties, production labor costs and factory overhead.
+Allowances are made for slowmoving, obsolete or unsellable inventory.

 Accounts receivable are measured at initial recognition at fair value, and are subsequently measured at amortized cost using the effective interest rate method.